Heavenly Recordings: 2010–present

 Heavenly signed Stealing Sheep and Toy in 2011; both bands released their debuts the following year.
 This marked the start of another halcyon period for Heavenly.

 In 2012, the label released the debut single from Temples, "Shelter Song."
 In 2013, they signed Mark Lanegan and Duke Garwood for their collaborative album Black Pudding; both artists are now signed to Heavenly individually.
 Temples' debut album Sun Structures, released in 2014, was Heavenly's 100th album release, a UK Top 10 hit and Rough Trades Number 1 Album of the Year.

 In 2014 and 2015, in the run-up to their 25th anniversary, the label signed and released albums by The Wytches, Gwenno, Eaves, Drinks, H. Hawkline, Hooton Tennis Club, Kid Wave, King Gizzard & the Lizard Wizard and Fever The Ghost.

 In April 2015, Jeff Barrett and Heavenly right-hand man Danny Mitchell accepted the Music Week Awards prize for Best Independent Record Company.

-In 2017, King Gizzard & the Lizard Wizard released five critically acclaimed full-length albums, all on Heavenly.
+In 2017, King Gizzard & the Lizard Wizard released five critically acclaimed full-length albums; Flying Microtonal Banana, Murder of the Universe, Sketches of Brunswick East, Polygondwanaland, and Gumboot Soup, all on Heavenly.
 Pitchfork described the releases as "musically and ideologically dense albums [...] showing a new dedication to pop craftsmanship."
 The Quietus said that each album "offered up something radical and conceptually full-blown.
 Much better still, they all delivered on quality."

 In 2016, the label released Fading Lines by Dutch singer Amber Arcades.
 Since then, Heavenly releases include: Baxter Dury's Prince of Tears, described by The Quietus as "beautiful, heart-rending, sexy, repulsive"; Gwenno's second album, Le Kov, sung entirely in Cornish and made Album of the Year lists in The Guardian, Mojo and Rough Trade; the debut album from David Wrench's new band audiobooks; Stealing Sheep's "bold, voltaic" third album, Big Wows; and Pip Blom's debut, Boat.

 In 2019, Heavenly signed Working Men's Club, Katy J Pearson and Raf Rundell.

 In May 2023, Heavenly signed indie folk band Tapir!.

 Heavenly won Best Independent Label at the 2024 AIM Independent Music Awards.

 Affiliations

 The Social

 In 1999 The Social opened in central London near Oxford Circus, named for the Sunday Social nights which Heavenly ran with The Chemical Brothers during the 90s.
-The Social is still an independent live venue currently preparing to celebrate its 30th year after fighting off threat of a buyout in 2019.
-Audiobooks, Black Midi, Goat Girl, Edwyn Collins, The Chemical Brothers and Beck have played at The Social in the past couple of years, and it hosts regular literary readings, often in cahoots with Faber – recent authors include Eimear McBride, Viv Albertine, Deborah Levy, DBC Pierre and Robert Macfarlane.
+As of 2019, The Social was still an independent live venue, preparing to celebrate its 30th year after fighting off threat of a buyout.

+Audiobooks, The Chemical Brothers], and Beck have played at The Social.
+It also hosts regular literary readings, often in collaboration with Faber & Faber.
 The Social also runs the Stonebridge Bar at Glastonbury Festival.